virtusize/virtusize.github.io/source/legacy-integration-guide/legacy-integration.rst

 .. gist:: https://gist.github.com/butschi/5619646

 .. note::
-    Note that line 5 defines an API key to use.
+    Line 5 defines an API key to use.
 The value within quotes should be your actual API key that you get when you sign up for Virtusize.